mobius3/tweeny/README.md

 ## Installation methods:

+You just need to adjust your include path to point to the `include/` folder.

 **Copying the `include` folder:**

 Tweeny itself is a header only library.
-The easiest way to use it is to copy the `include/` folder (e.g, `tweeny/`) into your project folder and then include from it: `#include "tweeny/tweeny.h"`
+The easiest way to use it is to copy the `include/` folder into your project folder and then include from it: `#include "tweeny/tweeny.h"`

 **CMake subproject**